 Urban Planning & Spatial Planning

-If you have any questions concerning urban planning in Innsbruck, the City Department Urban planning, mobility and integration ..is responsible.
+For urban planning questions about your building project in Innsbruck, the City Department Urban planning, mobility and integration.is responsible.

-Planning procedures in progress (amendment of ÖROKO, zoning plan and development plan) can be found on the official notice board.
+Planning procedures currently underway (amendments to ÖROKO, zoning plan and development plan) can be found on the official notice board.

 For urban planning questions concerning your building project in Innsbruck the City Department Urban planning, mobility and integration is responsible.